isaacs/node-lru-cache/README.md

     Return total quantity of objects currently in cache.
 Note, that `stale` (see options) items are returned as part of this item count.

+* `dump()`

+    Return an array of the cache entries ready for serialization and usage with 'destinationCache.load(arr)`.

+* `load(cacheEntriesArray)`

+    Loads another cache entries array, obtained with `sourceCache.dump()`, into the cache.
+The destination cache is reset before loading new entries